LukeSmithxyz/based.cooking/src/spicy-mayo.md

 # Directions

 1. Add 2 parts mayonnaise to 1 part chili sauce in a bowl.
-2. Add sesame oil to the bowl, use 1Tbsp of oil for every cup of mayonnaise you use.
+2. Add 1 Tbsp of sesame oil for every cup of mayonnaise you use.
 3. Mix all of the ingredients together and taste test it, add more chili sauce or mayonnaise if wanted.

 ## Note